 Pets: We love pets, but for time and safety please keep them clear of the areas being shot.

-Photos & Video Tour Ownership, Rights & Usage: All photos and Video Tours created for the Realtor and/or homeowner may be used for all marketing associated with the current sale or rental of the property in accordance with local Arizona MLS rules.
+Photos & Video Tour Ownership, Rights & Usage: All photos and Video Tours created for the Realtor and/or homeowner may be used for all marketing associated with the current sale or rental of the property in accordance with the Tucson Association of Realtors MLS rules.
 The photos and Video Tours are the sole property and are copyrighted by Tucson Video Tours & Real Estate Photography and are licensed to the homeowner and Realtor and NOT to third parties.
 The sale of our photos and Video Tours is prohibited.

 Requirements For Service Is Subject To Change Without Notice.